andepraveenofficial/server-production-code-tutorial/06 Error Handlers/notes/errorHandler.md

 - When an error is encountered, Express automatically invokes the nearest error-handling middleware with the error object.
 - When an error occurs, Express skips remaining route handlers and middleware, invoking the error-handling middleware.
 - The error handler must be defined using app.use() with four parameters: err, req, res, and next.
 This is necessary for Express to recognize it as an error-handling middleware.
 If the next parameter is omitted, Express will treat the function as a regular middleware instead of an error handler, which is why all four parameters are required.
-- errorHandler must be defined using `app.use()` with four parameters : `err`, `req`, `res` and `next`.All 4 parameters are required for Express to distinguish between normal middleware and error-handling middleware.
+- errorHandler must be defined using `app.use()` with four parameters : `err`, `req`, `res` and `next`.
+All 4 parameters are required for Express to distinguish between normal middleware and error-handling middleware.
 - Purpose: Catches and handles errors that occur during the processing of requests.
 - Location: It must be defined after all the routes and other middleware.
 This is because Express processes middleware and routes in the order they are defined.
 - Function: Takes err, req, res, and next as parameters.
 Logs the error, sets the HTTP status code, and sends a JSON response with error details.